CloudKlass/Azure-Advanced-Networking/Instructions/Labs/M07_Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 - Below steps will guide you through creating the required resource group and web app.

 1. Find and open **parameters.json** in M07 folder.
 Open it in Notepad and find the line "value": "GEN-UNIQUE".
-Replace the placeholder GEN-UNIQUE string with a unique value for your webapp name.
+Replace the placeholder GEN-UNIQUE string with a unique value for your webapp name, and change the location value to 'southeastasia'.
 Save this change.

 > You could use a name, for example: (***mywebapp***) + initials (***dpb***) + today's date (***311023***) = **mywebappdpb311023** to create a globally unique name.